Dahlonega Mint: Post Civil War

 After the end of the Civil War, The United States Government decided against reopening the mint.
-The building was unused until the founding of North Georgia College in 1873.
+The building was unused until the founding of the University of North Georgia (or North Georgia College, as it was initially known) in 1873.
 The mint building was used as the main academic and administrative building for the college until a fire destroyed the original building in December 1878.
 A new building for the college was erected on the foundations of the old mint building.
 This building is now named Price Memorial Hall after William P. Price, the founder of the college, and is still used by the college today.

 Gold leaf from this area also covers the exterior of the domed roof over the rotunda of the Georgia State Capitol in Atlanta.
 Local media often refer to the state legislature's activities as what's going on "under the gold dome".
-After the capitol building was gold leafed citizens of Dahlonega began a campaign to gold leaf Price Memorial Hall after the same fashion as the capitol.
+After the capitol building was gold leafed, citizens of Dahlonega began a campaign to gold leaf Price Memorial Hall after the same fashion as the capitol.

 For other United States Mint facilities, see Historical United States mints.